alibhdrn/alibhdrn/README.md

 ![logo](https://user-images.githubusercontent.com/71150321/114740615-416c4280-9d5f-11eb-83a4-a8aa96ac0804.jpg)

 # Ali Bahadoran
 I'm Ali from Iran, and I'm a Front-End Developer with experience building websites and web applications.
-I specialize in JavaScript, Html, CSS, and Sass.
-I also love learning new technologies, and I always try to make myself better.
+I specialize in JavaScript, Html, CSS, Sass.
+I also enjoy learning new technologies and making myself better.
 Code | Game | Coffee

 ## Skills and Experience
 * ⚛ React